 - Be careful with jokes and don’t exclude people

 - Define a glossary of abbreviations

 Despite all these efforts, you might not be understood because people are not used to your accent.
 When I first worked with Chinese colleagues, we had to familiarize ourselves with each other’s accents.
 During conference calls, I share a document where I write everything down.
 This also enhances transparency and shows the efforts I am making.

 2. Team Contract

-As a global leader, you need to spend time with your team to define the ground rules and best practices.
+As you try to become a better global leader, you need to spend time with your team to define the ground rules and best practices.